Anett Kontaveit: 2021: Four titles, WTA Finals runner-up & top 10

 Kontaveit started the new season at the WTA 500 event in Abu Dhabi as the tenth seed, losing to Veronika Kudermetova in straight sets.

 In Australia, Kontaveit was placed in hard quarantine with 72 other players due to the COVID-19 pandemic, meaning she wasn't allowed to practice for the upcoming Australian Open and had to stay in her hotel room for 14 days.
 She played the WTA 500 Grampians Trophy where she defeated Christina McHale, Bethanie Mattek-Sands and Maria Sakkari to reach the final against American Ann Li.
 However, the final wasn't played due to scheduling difficulties.

 Seeded 21st at the Australian Open, she defeated Aliaksandra Sasnovich in straight sets, and Heather Watson in three to reach the third round.
 She then was defeated by Shelby Rogers in straight sets, despite holding a 4–1 lead in the first set.
 Next was the Middle Eastern swing.
-At the WTA 500 Qatar Open, she defeated seventh seed and 2021 Australian Open finalist Jennifer Brady in 57 minutes to progress.
+At the WTA 500 Qatar Ladies Open, she defeated seventh seed and 2021 Australian Open finalist Jennifer Brady in 57 minutes to progress.
 She then beat former world No. 1 and three-time Grand Slam champion, Angelique Kerber, in an hour, to reach the quarterfinals where she lost in three sets to the eventual champion, Petra Kvitová.
-At the WTA 1000 Dubai Championships, she defeated Timea Babos and Sorana Cirstea to reach the third round.
-She then lost to third-seeded Aryna Sabalenka in straight sets.
+At the WTA 1000 Dubai Championships, she defeated Tímea Babos and Sorana Cîrstea to reach the third round.
+She then lost to third-seeded Aryna Sabalenka, in straight sets.

-At the Miami Open, she was seeded 22nd and defeated Sorana Cirstea in three sets to reach the third round against the 16th seed Elise Mertens, losing again in three sets.
+At the Miami Open, she was seeded 22nd and defeated Sorana Cîrstea in three sets to reach the third round against the 16th seed Elise Mertens, losing again in three sets.
 Her ranking would drop a few spots, because she was defending semifinal points from the 2019 edition of the tournament.
 Her next tournament was the 2021 Porsche Tennis Grand Prix where she was the 2019 finalist.
 In her first-round match, she defeated a qualifier, German teenager Julia Middendorf, to set up a match against the world No. 4 and third seed, Sofia Kenin.
 She upset the American to reach the quarterfinals, a feat she had achieved in her four previous main-draw appearances at the tournament.
 In the quarterfinals, she lost to Aryna Sabalenka in three sets.
 Shortly after the tournament Kontaveit and Nigel Sears announced an amicable coaching split after three years together.